NodePassProject/quic/README.md

 **Implementation Details:**

 - **Stream ID Generation:**
-  - The server generates a 4-byte ID and sends it to the client after stream creation.
+  - The server generates a 4-byte random ID using `crypto/rand`
+  - The ID is encoded as an 8-character hexadecimal string (e.g., "a1b2c3d4")
-  - Stream IDs are used for tracking and managing individual streams.
+  - Stream IDs are used for tracking and retrieving specific streams across shards
+  - IDs are unique within the pool to prevent collisions

 - **OutgoingGet Method:**
   - For client pools: Returns `(net.Conn, error)` after retrieving a stream by ID.